-LIBOR is expected to be discontinued after 2021.
-As of December 31, 2019 the Company has three loans with a variable interest rate tied to LIBOR with maturities beyond 2021.
+LIBOR is expected to be phased out or modified by June 2023, and the writing of new contracts using LIBOR has effectively ended.
+As of December 31, 2021, \$698.2 million of the Company's outstanding debt had a variable interest rate tied to LIBOR.
 The loan agreements provide procedures for determining a replacement or alternative rate in the event that LIBOR is unavailable.
 However, there can be no assurances as to whether such replacement or alternative rate will be more or less favorable than LIBOR.
 The Company intends to monitor the developments with respect to the potential phasing out of LIBOR after 2021 and work with its lenders to ensure any transition away from LIBOR will have minimal impact on its financial condition, but can provide no assurances regarding the impact of the discontinuation of LIBOR.